demisto/content/Packs/qualys/Integrations/Qualysv2/README.md

                             }
                         ]
                     },
-                    "DIAGNOSIS": "Thunderbird is a free and open-source web browser developed for Windows, OS X, and Linux, with a mobile version for Android.<P>\n\nAffected Products: <BR>\nPrior to Mozilla Thunderbird 78.9.1<P>\n\nQID Detection Logic (Authenticated):<BR>\nThis checks for vulnerable version of Thunderbird browser.<P>", "DISCOVERY": {
+                    "DIAGNOSIS": "Thunderbird is a free and open-source cross-platform email client developed for Windows, OS X, and Linux, with a mobile version for Android.<P>\n\nAffected Products: <BR>\nPrior to Mozilla Thunderbird 78.9.1<P>\n\nQID Detection Logic (Authenticated):<BR>\nThis checks for vulnerable version of Thunderbird.<P>", "DISCOVERY": {
                         "ADDITIONAL_INFO": "Patch Available",
                         "AUTH_TYPE_LIST": {